This post may contain affiliate links. Read our disclosure policy.

 • Melt the butter in a medium pan over medium heat.
 Add the onion and celery and cook for 2-3 minutes to soften.
 Add the garlic and all of the fresh herbs then stir well and cook for 2-3 more minutes.

-• Transfer the herb and veggies mixture to the bowl with the bread cubes and toss well.
-Whisk together the eggs and stock with the salt and pepper in a medium bowl then pour it over the bread mixture.
+• Whisk the eggs stock, salt and pepper together in a medium bowl then pour it over the bread mixture.
 Stir well to combine then transfer to a 9×13 inch baking dish.

 • Bake uncovered in the pre-heated oven for 45-50 minutes.
 Start checking it around 40 minutes and tent it with foil if it's becoming too brown.